FluxML/fluxml.github.io/getting_started.md

 ### Step 6: Train your model

-Training a model is the process of computing the gradients with respect to the parameters for each data point in the data.
+Training a model is the process of computing the gradients with respect to the parameters for each input in the data.
 At every step, the optimiser updates all of the parameters until it finds a good value for them.
-You can write this process as a for-loop.
-We iterate over the examples in `x_train` and `y_train` and update the model for each example.
+This process can be written as a loop: we iterate over the examples in `x_train` and `y_train` and update the model for each example.

-Note that we set `ps = params([W, b])` to indicate that we want all derivatives of `W` and `b`.
+To indicate that we want all derivatives of `W_learned` and `b_learned`, we write `ps = params([W, b])`.
 This is a convenience function that Flux provides so that we don't have to explicitly list every gradient we want.
 Check out the section on [Taking Gradients](https://fluxml.ai/Flux.jl/stable/models/basics/#Taking-Gradients) if you want to learn more about how this works.

-You can execute the training process of your model as follows:
+We can now execute the training procedure for our model:

 ```julia
 train_data = zip(x_train, y_train)